MARCH 5. DID AWARENESS DAY.

 Encourage DID survivors and/or spouses to join the forums.
 Support, learning, community, and friendships are available for you.
 There is much to learn, and much available TO learn.

-ZOOM GROUPS for MENTAL HEALTH PROFESSIONALS ARE STARTING IN MARCH 2021
+ZOOM GROUPS for MENTAL HEALTH PROFESSIONALS ARE STARTING SOON

 In order to spread the truth about DID, and to increase DID Awareness more than just today, we have a plan.
 We’ve been thinking about this since P4 days, and now is the time to get started.

-YES, this month, March 2021, Discussing Dissociation will start hosting regular Zoom Meetings for mental health professionals.
+YES, Discussing Dissociation will start hosting regular Zoom Meetings for mental health professionals.

 These Zoom Meetings will be a place for you to ask Kathy and Laura questions about working with DID, a place to explore ways to address system concerns, a platform to problem-solve ways to approach complicated situations.
 Wondering how to help your DID folks?
 You’ve found a place to get your questions answered.